 - Traditional metal braces are highly visible and are the least expensive, ranging from $3,000 to about $6,000.

 - Ceramic braces are teeth-colored to reduce their visibility and can be between $4,000 and $7,000.

 Another type of brace that also employs the metal wires and brackets is lingual braces, which are placed behind the teeth and so are hidden.
 These cost up to $10,000 because of the difficulty with their installation and adjustments and their obvious advantage regarding their visibility.

-How much do braces cost with insurance?
+How much do braces cost in Florida with insurance?

 Without insurance, obviously these costs are immense, and may be a deterrent to some.
 However, depending on your insurance provider, the costs will vary.
 The insurance provider will generally cover a portion of the cost of your braces, and the rest will be spread across the duration of your treatment, up to the maximum benefit allowed by your insurance plan.
 The total amount that your insurance provider will pay will vary depending on your maximum benefits as stated on your insurance plan coverage.
 It is important to check the ceiling of benefits of your insurance cover.

 It should be stated that clear or removable appliances like Invisalign can be between 20 percent and 50 percent more expensive than traditional metal braces.